Cyberlorians/Articles/AADAssessment.md

 1. Verify the Scheduled Task was created.
 See below.
    ![](https://github.com/Cyberlorians/uploadedimages/blob/main/scheduledtask.png)
 2. Right-Click the ST and click run.
 Adjust or remove schedule if needed.
 VM should be powered off between assessments.
 3. After the ST has been kicked off.
-The C:\Assessment\AAD folder will being to populate with a numerical folder.
+The C:\Assessment\Entra folder will being to populate with a numerical folder.

 ## Verifying Data to the Log Analytics Workspace ##